Routes to professional registration

 There are three stages to our Chartered Member/CEng application process:

 Stage 1 - Educational Base

 Stage 1 determines whether you have the required knowledge and understanding.
-In basic terms - if you hold the necessary accredited qualifications you automatically meet the Stage 1 requirements and can proceed directly to Stage 2.
-But don't worry - if your qualifications are not accredited (or do not fully meet the requirements) they can be assessed via our Individual Case Procedure (ICP) where our ICP reviewers will assess whether your qualifications and work experience meet the requirements.
+In basic terms, if you hold the necessary accredited qualifications you automatically meet the Stage 1 requirements and can proceed directly to Stage 2.
+But don't worry – if your qualifications are not accredited (or do not fully meet the requirements) they can be assessed via our Individual Case Procedure (ICP) where your qualifications and work experience can be assessed to see if they meet the requirements.

 Stage 2 - Initial Professional Development (IPD)

 The second stage of our membership application process for Chartered membership is where you demonstrate that you have developed the necessary experience to satisfy IChemE's areas of competency.